Therapies and supports for autistic children: why test the evidence?

 All therapies and supports for autistic children make claims about how they’ll help children.
 For example, a therapy might claim that it’ll improve children’s symptoms, teach skills or even ‘cure’ autism.

 Testing the evidence involves checking what therapies and supports claim to do against what happens in reality, when real people use them.

 Testing matters.
-When testing is done properly, it can tell you whether the intervention does what it’s supposed to do.
+When testing is done properly, it can tell you whether therapies and supports do what they’re supposed to do.

-Whether it’s a new skin cream, new computer software or an intervention for autism spectrum disorder (ASD), most people agree that the best way to test something is to use a scientific approach.
+Whether it’s a new skin cream, new computer software or therapy or support for autistic children, most people agree that the best way to test something is to use a scientific approach.

-- clearly describing the behaviour that the treatment is supposed to change
+- clearly describing the behaviour that the therapy or support is supposed to change

-- clearly explaining how you do the intervention
+- clearly explaining how you use the therapy or support

 - clearly identifying how a change in behaviour or symptoms will be measured

 - controlling other possible causes of change in the behaviour – for example, changing only one thing at a time, having a control group, or testing in a way that can’t be influenced by opinions or beliefs

 - repeating the test to see whether the same results are found, preferably by other researchers.